-The Head of Inclusion/SENDCo is responsible for maintaining a list of all students in the school who have been identified as having special educational needs (Inclusion Profile).
-The Inclusion Administrator (under the direction of the Head of Inclusion/SENDCo), ensures that all records are accurate and up-to-date and makes amendments to the Inclusion Profile.
+The SENDco is responsible for maintaining a list of all students in the school who have been identified as having special educational needs (Inclusion Profile).
+The Inclusion

+Administrator (under the direction of the SENDco), ensures that all records are accurate and up-to-date and makes amendments to the Inclusion Profile.
 Staff are given the link to the Inclusion Profile at the beginning of the year.
 Personalised targets are set for all students during Academic Tutorials three times per year with input from the Inclusion Department.